 A study by Vivo Property Buyers has revealed the friendliest and unfriendliest boroughs in London.

 In a recent study, London residents were asked to rate their borough on the following categories: how often they socialise with their neighbours, the availability of community activities and how welcome they feel.
+Now, they have crowned the Borough of Greenwich as the friendliest place in London.

 Here’s a full list of boroughs, in order of friendly to not (as) friendly: